 Japanese Maple (Acer palmatum)

-- The Japanese maple was introduced into Britain in the 1820s.
-This magnificent tree can outstrip size expectation if left alone in an area large enough to accommodate - A delightful small tree, for a shady position.
+A delightful small tree, for a shady position.
 It has rounded habits and its deeply lobed leaves turn shades of yellow, red and orange in the autumn.
 They do best in rich, moist, but free draining loamy soils.